coalton-lang/coalton/docs/reference.md

 #### `ISNONE` <sup><sub>[FUNCTION]</sub></sup><a name="ISNONE"></a>
 `∀ :A. ((OPTIONAL :A) → BOOLEAN)`

+Is X None?

 ***

 #### `ISSOME` <sup><sub>[FUNCTION]</sub></sup><a name="ISSOME"></a>
 `∀ :A. ((OPTIONAL :A) → BOOLEAN)`

+Is X Some?

 ***

 #### `FROMSOME` <sup><sub>[FUNCTION]</sub></sup><a name="FROMSOME"></a>
 `∀ :A. (STRING → (OPTIONAL :A) → :A)`

+Get the value of OPT, erroring with the provided string if it is None.

 ***